-The Company is focused on activities contributing to the social and economic development of the communities in which it operates and in doing so, build a better, sustainable way of life for the weaker sections of the society and raise the country's human development index.
+The Company is focused on activities contributing to the social and economic development of the communities in which it operates and in doing so, build a better, sustainable way of life for the weaker sections of the society and raise the human development index in the surrounding areas.

 During the year under review, the Company's contributions to the community were in the areas of protection of environment, promotion of education, livelihood, promoting health care including preventive health care, providing water, sanitation and rural development and contributions to other social development organisations.
-The Company also supported and partnered with several NGOs in community development and health initiatives.
-Some of the social activities carried out by the Company were as under:
+The Company also support and partnered with several NGOs in community development and health initiatives.
+Some of the social activities carried out by the Company during the year were as under: